-This newsletter contrains only information or a general nature without any specific releases to certain natural or legal persons, objects or facts.
+This newsletter contains only information of a general nature without any specific reference to certain natural or legal persons, objects or facts.
 This newsletter is not to be understood as legal advice and in no way replaces such advice.
-TUV Rheinland LGA Products CmbH (TRLP) cannot guarantee that all formulations correspond exactly to the respective official versions.
+TUV Rheinland LGA Products GmbH (TRLP) cannot guarantee that all formulations correspond exactly to the respective official versions.
 TRLP makes every effort to ensure that the information provided is correct and up-to-date.
 Nevertheless, errors and ambiguities cannot be completely excluded.
 TRLP therefore assumes no responsibility for the topicality, correctness, completeness or quality of the information provided.
 The official text can be found in the EU Official Journal.
-Liability claims against TRLP, which refer to damages of material or idealistic kind, which were caused by the use or disuse of the presented information and/or by the use of incorrect and incomplete information, are generally excluded.
+Liability claims against TRLP, which refer to damages of material or idealistic kind, which were caused by the use or disuse of the presented information and/or by the use or disuse of the presented information and/or by the use of incorrect and incomplete information, are generally excluded.